adrianariton/Mohican/README.md

 - Fix mp for MacOs [done 22 mar - Adi].
 Also improved the workflow slightly
 - Faster scraper (you can see that the request takes a while) [partialy done by changing the focus to inplace scripts (see server for reading)]
 - Attributes to matter ofrallchildren, not just immediate
-- Mohican emaol address and github acc + migrate
+- Mohican email address and github acc + migrate